AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Gear and Weapons

 Gadgets, swords, medkits, gas masks, toboggans and more, when you’re trying to survive against the cannibals hordes, you need to be well-equipped.
-In a game of ***CC***, there are two types of equipment that have any mechanical importance: **<span style="font-variant:small-caps;">Gear</span>** and **<span style="font-variant:small-caps;">Weapons</span>**.
+In a game of Cannibal Contagion, there are two types of equipment that have any mechanical importance: ***Gear*** and ***Weapons***.

 ### Gear

-Gear in ***CC*** is considered any tangible item or possession that could somehow be used to help you do stuff.
+Gear in Cannibal Contagion is considered any tangible item or possession that could somehow be used to help you do stuff.
 Cars, medical supplies, survival kits, flares, crowbars, trench coats, life jackets, beer steins, ancient scrolls of divine protection, ammo boxes, Kevlar vests – these are just a few examples.
-In ***CC***, just about *anything* can be considered gear with the right narration and the CiC’s consent.
+In Cannibal Contagion, just about *anything* can be considered gear with the right narration and the CiC’s consent.
 When you acquire new Gear, write it on your character sheet.
 You can call upon your Gear in Quickies and Showdowns to draw extra cards to help you win, provided you are able to convincingly narrate how that Gear is helping you out.

 Gear can be used in a Quickie or Showdown for bonus cards drawn before the play.
 You can use any one piece of Gear for one of two different results.
-You can choose to **<span style="font-variant:small-caps;">Activate</span>** a piece of Gear for a single card bonus to your draw.
+You can choose to ***Activate*** a piece of Gear for a single card bonus to your draw.
 Doing so allows you to keep that Gear through to the next scene (aside from any other circumstances which might remove it from your possession, of course).
 Unless the Gear specifically requires Juice (see further below), you can activate this piece of Gear an unlimited number of times during a scene for a bonus draw.
-Instead of activating and Gear in a test, you can instead choose to **<span style="font-variant:small-caps;">Sacrifice</span>** a single piece of Gear, removing it from your possession permanently in exchange for an immediate **four-card** draw bonus to your current Quickie or Showdown.
+Instead of activating and Gear in a test, you can instead choose to ***Sacrifice*** a single piece of Gear, removing it from your possession permanently in exchange for an immediate **four-card** draw bonus to your current Quickie or Showdown.
 You *must* declare which effect you are using *before* you draw the bonus cards during the Showdown.

 Any time you use Gear, you must be able to satisfactorily narrate exactly how the Gear is being used.
 You must state aloud how you are throwing that Gas Can to try and add more damage to your attack (most likely a sacrifice).
 You must narrate how those awesome lockpicks bypass that complex security door (activate).
 You must be able to describe how that bulletproof vest is giving you extra protection against that magnum (activate).
 Gear that cannot be evoked to the satisfaction of the CiC cannot be used – just having that “Lucky Hat” won’t give you any extra oomph, for example.
 You have to be able to narrate exactly *how* it is helping you.

 Here are some common examples of Gear use:

 * Use a “Car” Gear in a Showdown to help run down some Bad Guys
-* Use a “Bulletproof Vest” Gear to help a **<span style="font-variant:small-caps;">Grit</span>** Quickie after getting shot by a zombie cop.
+* Use a “Bulletproof Vest” Gear to help a ***Grit*** Quickie after getting shot by a zombie cop.
 * Use a “Nightvision Goggles” Gear in a Showdown to help your aim in the darkness.
-* Use a “Whiskey Flask” Gear in a **<span style="font-variant:small-caps;">Cool</span>** Check to help yourself stay calm by taking a long swig of that Tennessee Red.
+* Use a “Whiskey Flask” Gear in a ***Cool*** Check to help yourself stay calm by taking a long swig of that Tennessee Red.

 Any gear can be sacrificed with the right flavorful description.
 A car can be sacrificed by gunning the motor so hard that it kunks out, a medkit can have its supplies exhausted, an ammo case can be emptied, armor can be so riddled with bullet holes it is rendered useless, and so on.

 ### Running Out Of Juice

-Some articles of Gear have a **<span style="font-variant:small-caps;">Juice</span>** requirement, which is simply a Yes or No as to whether or not that item needs Juice (and a number telling how much Juice it uses).
+Some articles of Gear have a ***Juice*** requirement, which is simply a Yes or No as to whether or not that item needs Juice (and a number telling how much Juice it uses).
 Juice is an all-encompassing ammunition trait, and all items that need “fuel” of some kind handle it in pretty much the same way, mechanically.
 For example:

 * Weapons that require ammo (guns, chainsaws, flamethrowers, grenades, etc)
 * Equipment that requires power (electronics, cars, flashlights, radios, etc)
 * Vices that are limited (drugs, smokes, booze, etc)
 * Materials that can be exhausted (medkits, food, cleaning supplies, etc)

-When introducing Gear, give it a name and determine if it requires Juice, and if so determine its **<span style="font-variant:small-caps;">Juice Cost</span>**.
+When introducing Gear, give it a name and determine if it requires Juice, and if so determine its ***Juice Cost***.
 A small medkit might have a J4 cost, a sawed-off shotgun a J6 cost, and a pack of smokes might have a J1 cost.
 In any Quickie or Showdown in which you use a piece of Gear that requires Juice, be your cards successful or unsuccessful, you should mark one or more tallies for that item’s Juice, based on the Gear’s Juice Cost, if any; a shotgun with a J5 stat, for example, gains five Juice tallies each time it is used.
-Should your actual highest-played card ever be ***lower*** than this number, then you have run out of Juice, and cannot use that Gear again until you somehow acquire more Juice.
+Should your actual highest-played card ever be **lower** than this number, then you have run out of Juice, and cannot use that Gear again until you somehow acquire more Juice.
 In certain cases like expendable items (grenades, smokes, booze, etc), you should erase the Gear off your sheet entirely.

 Should you run out of Juice in this fashion, you can choose to spend a Survival token to attempt a Juice Check.
-This is a standard **<span style="font-variant:small-caps;">Savvy</span>** Quickie, and you can try and Negotiate for more cards (certain special Gear might help out, too).
+This is a standard ***Savvy*** Quickie, and you can try and Negotiate for more cards (certain special Gear might help out, too).
 If successful, then you did not run out of Juice, and you can drop your current Juice tally by the number of faces and aces you drew.
 If a Joker, your Juice tally is eliminated completely.

 Otherwise, you’re out of Juice; it’s time to find more Juice or get yourself a new piece of gear.
 Either the CiC can narrate at a later time that you find some ammo or batteries or some such which help you out, or you can do the same later via cleverly-applied Facts.
 Finding more Juice in this way allows you to freely attempt another Juice Check (as described in the previous paragraph).

 > **Example**: Carla has been blasting away with her shotgun for several consecutive Showdowns.
 Her Shotgun has a Juice stat of +4, so every time she uses it in a Showdown, her player (Vera) marks down four Juice tallies.
 The first time she uses it, after all has been resolved she marks in four Juice dots next to the gun on Carla’s sheet.
 The next Showdown, she uses it again, and since her final card if a Nine of Clubs (which is thankfully higher than her current Juice tally of 4), she is not yet out of Juice, and marks down another four tallies (total of eight).
 In the next Showdown, she uses the Shotgun yet again, and this time her final card is a Seven of Spades, which is lower than her Juice total.
 This means she has just run out of Juice!

 Vera decides to try a Juice check after the Showdown is resolved.
-She spends one of her Survival Tokens in order to make a **<span style="font-variant:small-caps;">Savvy</span>** check.
-Her **<span style="font-variant:small-caps;">Savvy</span>** is currently at three, so she draws three cards, getting a Two of Diamonds, and the Jack and Queen of hearts.
+She spends one of her Survival Tokens in order to make a ***Savvy*** check.
+Her ***Savvy*** is currently at three, so she draws three cards, getting a Two of Diamonds, and the Jack and Queen of hearts.
 Basic success means that she doesn’t run out of Juice, and the two faces also reduce her Juice tally from eight to six.

 In a later scene, Vera wants to find some more ammo.
 Carla and her crew are in the sporting goods section of an abandoned and mostly-looted TargoPlexMart.
 Vera thinks Carla should be able to try and find some more Juice, and Screg allows her to try another Juice Check for free, saying that this one was known to have a firearms display in the sporting goods department.
-Vera makes another Juice check, drawing three cards (based on Carla’s **<span style="font-variant:small-caps;">Savvy</span>**).
+Vera makes another Juice check, drawing three cards (based on Carla’s ***Savvy***).
 She gets one face – an Ace of Diamonds.
 This reduces her shotgun’s current Juice tally from six to five.
 Vera says that Carla finds a handful of shells that rolled underneath a broken cabinet, just enough to give her a few more uses.

 ### Acquiring and Losing Gear